-Stelzer and Mellis [31] conducted a two-stage study.
-In the first stage, they proceeded inductively, exploring literature on factors that affect organizational change, interviewing managers from German software companies that had implemented ISO-based software process improvement, and analysing experience reports and case studies from European software companies that had implemented ISO-based quality systems.
+Stelzer and Mellis [32] conducted a two-stage study.
+In the first stage they proceeded inductively, exploring literature on factors that affect organizational change, interviewing managers from German software companies that had implemented ISO-based software process improvement, and analysing experience reports and case studies from European software companies that had implemented ISO-based quality systems.
 Through these investigations they compiled a list of ten factors that seemed to influence the success of organisational change in software process improvement efforts.
-In the second stage of the study, the researchers proceeded deductively, analysing published experience reports and case studies.
+In the second stage of the study the researchers proceeded deductively, analysing published experience reports and case studies.
 The experience reports and case studies were organised into two sets: one set consisting of reports and studies relating to ISO-based certification; the second set relating to CMM-based improvement efforts.
-For each report or case study, the researchers examined whether each factor was reported in that report or case study (with a binary scale of reported or not reported).
+For each report or case study, the researchers examined whether each factor was reported in that report or case study.